openrndr/openrndr-guide/docs/Topic_UserInterfaces.md

 ## Basic Usage

+The easiest way to use Panel is to use it as an Program extension.
+When used as an extension all mouse and keyboard events are automatically handled and drawing of the user interface will take place after your program's `draw()` has been invoked.

-To create a very simple user interface that consists of just a single button.
+To create a very simple user interface that consists of just a single button one would the following:

 ```kotlin
 var color = ColorRGBa.WHITE